 Dr. Marilyn Odom

 Indukuri, Harshita, "Investigating the Efficacy of Tazemetosttat for In Vitro Treatment of Human Triple Negative Breast Cancer Cells" (2022).
-Honors Theses.
+Honors Scholars Collaborative Projects.
 59.